Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 Crowds on Echo Beach at Sunset in Canggu, Bali, Indonesia

 Of all the Canggu things to do, watching the sunset is a must!
 Some of the most beautiful sunsets we witnessed in Bali were from the beaches in Canggu.
-Just about anywhere along the coast will provide a stunning vantage point at sundown but we gravitated toward the beachfront establishments where we could sip a cold Bintang beer to watch the event.
+Just about anywhere along the coast will provide a stunning vantage point at sundown.
+That said, we gravitated toward the beachfront establishments where we could sip a cold Bintang beer to watch the event.

 Top Tip: The two most fashionable spots for sunset in Canggu are The Lawn and La Brisa.
-We, however, most enjoyed sundowner from the local warungs where we could score happy hour deals on ice cold beers (O Three Beach Bar on Echo Beach offered bucket discounts when we asked and the corner BBQ restaurant next to Echo Beach Bar and Grill has a happy hour special of 3 small Bintangs for 50,000 IDR).
+However, we preferred sundowner from the local warungs where we could score happy hour deals on ice cold beers.

-#5 Center Yourself with a Changgu Yoga Class
+#5 Center Yourself with a Canggu Yoga Class

 Yoga sign at the Ecosfera Hotel in Canggu, Bali, Indonesia